chef-boneyard/windows/README.md

 - `url` - the name of the url to be created/deleted.
 - `sddl` - the DACL string configuring all permissions to URL.
 Mandatory for create if user is not provided.
 Can't be use with `user`.
 - `user` - the name (domain\user) of the user or group to be granted permission to the URL.
 Mandatory for create if sddl is not provided.
 Can't be use with `sddl`.
 Only one user or group can be granted permission so this replaces any previously defined entry.
+If you receive a parameter error your user may not exist.

 #### Examples